hardiksharma11/cord.py/README.md

      pip3 --version
      ```

+   - If pip is not installed, you can install it by following these steps:
+     ```bash
+     sudo apt install python3-pip
+     ```

+3. **Setuptools**:
+   - Setuptools is required to manage the installation of Python packages.
+First, check if it is already installed:
+     ```bash
+     pip show setuptools
+     ```
+   - If it is not installed, you can install it using:
+     ```bash
+     pip3 install setuptools
+     ```

+## Building the SDK

+Before you begin, ensure that you have the following:

+1. **Python 3.10 or higher**:
+   - CORD.py requires Python version 3.10 or higher.
+You can check your Python version by running:
+     ```bash
+     python3 --version
+     ```

+   - If you do not have Python installed, you can download it from the [official Python website](https://www.python.org/downloads/).

+2. **pip**:
+   - pip is the package installer for Python.
+It is usually included with Python, but you can verify its installation with:
+     ```bash
+     pip3 --version
+     ```

 3. Make sure you have python installed.
 You can download it from [here](https://www.python.org/downloads/).
 After that install setuptools using:
      ```bash
      pip install setuptools